asonnino/asonnino.github.io/_pages/talks.md

   - "/seminars.html"
 ---

-I had the opportunity to present several of my my works at the following events.
+I had the opportunity to present my work at the following events.

-### Invited Talks
+## Invited Talks

 {% assign invited_talks = site.data.talks | where: "category", "invited" %}
 {% assign grouped_by_year = invited_talks | group_by: "date" %}